Crosbie/app-template/README.md

     + **less** - folder containing all LESS styles and mixins.
     + **lib** - folder containing all 3rd party libraries.

 + **test** - The _package_ containing all client-side tests.
+Mocha-PhantomJs is the test framework used.
 The index file within this package contains instructions on how to get your tests up and running.

 ### cloud
-Very little here yet, main.js, package.json and application.js
+So far just contains a sample login function, setup so that it can easily tie into an external back-end system.

 ---